MEDITATION vs RUMINATION

 Read the full article in the March 2023 issue of Lion’s Roar at: https://www.lionsroar

-I worked as a volunteer for six years teaching mindfulness to cancer patients at the Wellness Centre of the Jewish General Hospital.
-My clientele consisted of people who had received a cancer diagnosis.
-Here three teachings that I found most helpful in my constantly changing groups:
+I worked as a volunteer with cancer patients at the Wellness Centre of the Jewish General Hospital.
+Here are three teachings that I found most helpful:

 Body scans, thought scans, and emotion scans help.